-Graduate assistantships are awarded by individual schools, academic departments, or other administrative offices.
-Graduate assistantships provide a stipend for services as prescribed by the individual school, department, or office and can include a tuition scholarship.
+Graduate appointments are awarded by individual schools, academic departments, or other administrative offices.
+Graduate appointments provide a stipend for services as prescribed by the individual school, department, or office and may include a tuition scholarship.

-- Apply for department/school assistantships by indicating your interest in the departmental funding section of your admission application.
+- Apply for available department/school graduate appointments by indicating your interest in the departmental funding section of your admission application.

 - Department/school assistantships are granted on the basis of scholarly merit.

 - In addition, a list of advertised appointments is available below.